 A Desperate Need

 Ulrich got to work with the goal of honoring every PPE request within four days, which was the deadline from the anonymous donor.
 She knew she was doing the right thing when she learned about a COVID-19 Emergency Room meeting at a major District of Columbia hospital, where brown paper bags and sharpies were passed around the table.
 Doctors and nurses were told to take a bag, write their names on it, and use it to store (and re-use) their N-95 masks from day to day.

 Ulrich got busy coordinating, collecting and distributing PPE into late hours of the night.
-The donor in Asia sent smaller than usual batches of masks and face shields because larger shipments sometimes mysteriously went missing.
+The donor in Asia started sending smaller than usual batches of masks and face shields because larger shipments sometimes mysteriously went missing in transit.
 Ulrich set up anonymous donation boxes outside her home and asked everyone she knew to spread the word.
 Neighbors made cash donations to help cover shipping expenses and started sewing masks.
 Ulrich would wake up in the morning to overflowing donation boxes.
 After everything was sorted, she made trips to the post office, and her teenage sons delivered the PPE to local hospitals.